joagre/ratatoskr/ideas/r.md

 The following design choices have been made (in some sort of order):

- * Satie is built on a custom multi-core VM with strong support for time sliced green threads (from now on called *jobs*).
+ * Satie is built on a custom built multi-core VM with strong support for  time sliced green threads (from now on called *jobs*).
 Jobs have share nothing semantics relying solely on message passing to make it easier to reason about, and implement highly concurrent, massively scalable soft real-time systems with an emphasis on fault tolerance and high availability.
-Jobs can create monitors and links between each other and this makes it feasible to write supervisor jobs that are responsible to restart jobs if if they should die unexpectedly.
+Jobs can create monitors and links between each other and this makes it possible to write supervisor jobs that are responsible to restart jobs if they should die unexpectedly.

  * Satie is a pure functional programming language with native